 With no deposit, the mortgage covers 100% of the purchase price of the property.
 For example, if the property costs £200,000, you would borrow £200,000.

-As the lender still needs some security – instead of giving a traditional deposit – usually one of your family members or close friends either has a charge added onto their property or puts money into a linked savings account with a lender.
+As the lender typically still needs some security, besides the property itself – instead of giving a traditional deposit – usually one of your family members or close friends either has a charge added onto their property or puts money into a linked savings account with a lender.
 They don’t need to make any payments towards the charge if they choose that option or they can earn interest on their savings if they opt for the linked account.
 This security acts as a kind of placeholder and can be reclaimed by the family member after a fixed period of time during which the borrower has made all the monthly payments and met a certain LTV.

 Can I Get a No Deposit Mortgage?

 It's possible to get a mortgage with no deposit in the traditional sense, but whether you’re eligible will depend on your unique situation.
 You’ll usually still also need to provide some security that can be put up by a family member or close friend, in the form of a charge on their property or money added into a linked savings account.
 This is a popular option for many parents to help their children get on the property ladder.
 The lender will also want to see that you can afford your monthly payments.
 You're more likely to be approved for a no deposit mortgage if you have a regular income, low levels of debt and a good credit record.

 Can I Get a Mortgage at 50 with No Deposit?

 Planning to buy your first home at 50?
 If this is the case, whether you will qualify for a mortgage with no deposit will depend on each individual lender’s criteria and your unique circumstances - for example your affordability and the term of the loan.

 If you currently own a property and have enough equity, you should be able to use that equity to go towards the deposit on your new home.

 There are alternative later life lending options for buyers over 50 that may be more suitable.